Basic Portuguese Phrases and Words for Your Next Trip to Brazil or Portugal

 Please: Por favor

 Thank you: Obrigada (if you are female), obrigado (if you are male).
-(Tip: Locals often shorten this to ‘brigada or ‘bridago, omitting the “o”.)
+(Tip: Locals often shorten this to ‘brigada or ‘bridago, omitting the first “o”.)

 Thank you very much: Muito obrigada/o.